 These could all be indications that the lifestyle is a good fit—although we can easily receive all those benefits and more, with significantly less restriction, on a standard ketogenic diet.

-In addition to the symptoms mentioned above: a reduction in inflammation, weight loss, improved thyroid levels, and weight loss are also markers that your body is responding well to this über-restrictive dietary protocol, although, it’s quite simple to experience these same results, with a lot less dietary restriction, on keto.
+In addition to the symptoms mentioned above: a reduction in inflammation, improved thyroid levels, and weight loss are also markers that your body is responding well to this über-restrictive dietary protocol.
+Again remember, it’s quite simple to experience these same results, with a lot less dietary restriction, on keto.

 Eat Animal Products, Mainly Meat & Fish

 Restrict your diet to meat and fish.
-Include water as your beverage of choice and add in coffee, tea, or dairy if you so choose—if it agrees with your body.
+Include water as your beverage of choice and add in coffee, tea, or dairy if it agrees with your body.

 Eat for Satiety without Restriction

 Eat until you feel full without counting or restricting calories.
-The amounts of meat to eat each day will vary based on your current weight, activity level, and your subsequent energy needs.
+The amounts of meat to eat each day will vary based on your current weight, activity level, and your daily energy needs.

 Some on a carnivore diet may consume two pounds of meat a day and others five pounds.

-Eat intuitively and until satiated; your ideal energy intake will become clear over time.
+Eat intuitively and only until satiated; your ideal energy intake will become clear over time.

 While some opt to include dairy, and coffee or tea, to their diet while eating zero-carb, water is still the go-to beverage on this eating protocol.